 Here is another dessert that is quite popular in Trinidad and Tobago, coconut turnover.
 Some people call it a tart and others a turnover.
 I have always wondered why some would call it a tart.
-According to some of my many cook books, I see a tart (spelt tarte in some instances), similar to a pie, with a thin single or double-crusted pastry dough and a filling.
+According to some of my many cook books, I see a tart (spelt tarte in some instances),is similar to a pie, with a thin single or double-crusted pastry dough and a filling.

 The Difference Between a Tart and a Turnover